Book Club helps develop children's reading skills to the next level

-Children should be fluent and enthused readers in order to benefit from this club.
+Children should be fluent readers and enjoy reading in order to benefit from this club.

 Day, time and location

-The Book Club is designed for English speaking children aged 9-11 years old who are fluent, enthusiastic readers.
+The Book Club is designed for competent English-speaking children aged 9-13 years old who are fluent readers.
 Children come to Book Club having read an agreed book.

-We read a variety of books each year; as well as some exciting modern fiction by up and coming authors, we also cover classics, short stories, historical novels and topical books.
+We read a variety of books each year; as well as some exciting modern fiction by up-and-coming authors, we also cover classics, short stories, historical novels, and topical books.
 The aim is to challenge and inspire children with their reading and give them new ideas for their future independent reading.
-Discovering what they don't enjoy, and why, is also very important.
 Each child will be given a reading journal so they can record their responses.

 This is a truly dynamic book club that parents love and that children never want to leave!

-Exact location and dates, as well as the book list, will be given upon request.
+The dates and book list will be given upon request.